 Yomari is a Newari dessert filled with molasses and symbolizes prosperity.
 Sel Roti Nepal ring shaped rice bread goes well with Nepali chiya, or spiced tea.

-Tongba drink Nepal is a fermented millet brew to warm up Himalayan nights.
+Tongba drink in Nepal is a fermented millet brew to warm up Himalayan nights.
 Just pour hot water over the grains and sip through a straw.
-Raksi is a distilled spirit that generally accompanies festivals, while Chyang, or rice beer, is a staple during Dashain and Tihar festival foods.
+Raksi is a distilled spirit that generally accompanies festivals, while Chyang, or rice beer, is a staple during the Dashain and Tihar festival foods.

 Lassi in Nepal, a yogurt drink, cools down spicy meals.
 Nepali tea culture thrives on herbal teas of Nepal like gurjo, which boosts immunity, and chiya with ginger.
 And don’t miss the Nepal coffee brands like Himalayan Java for mountain-grown beans.